 Wave UFO will take three viewers at a time.
-Each viewer gets electrodes attached to the head just like an EEG machine.
+Each viewer gets electrodes attached to the head, just like an EEG machine.
 The brainwaves of the viewers are transmitted and projected on to a screen.
-This will show six orbs, for two of each viewer’s left and right brain hemispheres.
-A waving line shows the facial movements for the viewer.
+This will show six orbs for two of each viewer’s left and right brain hemispheres.
+A waving line shows the facial movements of the viewer.

 Video: Exploring the Wave UFO

 What happens when two or three viewers are giving off the same brainwaves?

 Different states of mind are projected in different colors.
 Wakeful relaxation gives off alpha waves, which show on the screen as blue.
 Alertness and agitation cause beta brain waves, which show as pink.
 Sleep and dream state gives off the waves, which show as yellow.
 When two participants are on the same wavelength, there will be two orbs coming together.
 When all three viewers are giving off the same brainwaves, a ring of smaller orbs lights up together to show ‘coherence’ in thought.

 Wave UFO also shows the individual as linked to the universal experience by using animation.
 This is shown as expanding and evolving abstract forms that become cellular and molecular structures to create a dream world.
 Moriko Mori says that in this state, the individual and the universe are interconnected.

 About Moriko Mori